sidworks-dev/sw-plugin-product-labels/README.md

 # Sidworks Product Labels for Shopware 6
-This plugin adds product labels to the storefront
+This plugin adds custom product labels to the storefront of Shopware 6

 ## Installation
 ```bash